 Radio-altimeters are an aircraft station used for radionavigation in the 4200-4400 MHz frequency range under the Radiocommunications (Aircraft and Aeronautical Mobile Stations) Class Licence 2016.

+Requirements before 1 April 2026

+The requirements in this subsection only apply for the registration of devices under an AWL tx before 1 April 2026.

 Definitions

 An “identified runway” is a landing approach identified by CASA, reproduced in Appendix G:.